 Schedule a Group Visit

-There will be a limited number of special showings that may be arranged for groups (minimum size of 20) in late may and June this summer.
+During the regular semesters special showings may be arranged for groups with a minimum size of 20.
 If you have a group that would like to visit the planetarium, please contact Dr. Rhett Herman (firstname.lastname@example.org email is preferred or 540-831-5441).
 Please note that we will try to accommodate these requests based on the availability of an operator to run the show.

 Saturday Sep 6